Golightly-Inc/golightly-neo4j/README.md

 # golightly-neo4j

 This is the offical javascript client for Golightly's Neo4j server.
-It is lightweight API exposing a few handy methods for interacting with the golightly-neo4j-api app.
+It's a lightweight API exposing a few handy methods for interacting with the golightly-neo4j-api app.

 ## Motivation